SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/about-cse-insight-ui.md

 1. **Global Confidence.** The Global Confidence score for the Insight, if available.
 1. **Signal Data.** The number of Signals in the Insight.
 1. **Event Time.** The event time for the of the last Signal in the Insight.
-1. **Dwell Time.** The period of time between when the first and last Records in an Insight were observed.
+1. **Dwell Time.** The time between when the first event occurred (when the first Record in the Insight was generated) and when the Insight was generated.
 1. **Insight Created.** When the Insight was created.
 1. **Tags and Create a Tag.** Displays any Tags that have already been assigned to the Insight, and a field for adding a tag.
 1. **Comments.** Displays any comments that have been made on the Insight, and a field for adding a comment.